Manley12/Articles/howtoinstallkubernetesonubuntuserver18044.md

 https://yourInternalIP:16443/api/v1/namespaces/kube-system/services/monitoring-grafana/proxy

+You will be asked for that username and password that we saved previously.
 Now that we have the dashboard up and running we can create a microbot deployment using two pods.
 Run:

 <code>sudo microk8s.kubectl create deployment microbot --image=dontrebootme/microbot:v1</code>